4 Tax Planning Strategies for Parents

 If you have a business, one way you can legitimately reduce your tax bill is to pay your kids to work in the business.

-Your kids learn the value of work and earning money, and they generally pay less tax on the income than you would, because they are probably in a much lower income tax bracket.
+Your kids learn the value of work and earning money, and they generally pay less tax on their income than you would, because they are probably in a much lower income tax bracket.

 You don’t have to worry about the “kiddie tax” when you pay your kids to work.
 The kiddie tax does not apply to earned income.